Boogaloo movement: Acts during George Floyd and Black Lives Matter protests

 In May 2020, three men who identified themselves as members of the boogaloo movement were arrested by the FBI in Las Vegas, Nevada.
 The men, who had been plotting since April to bomb an electrical substation, had decided instead to focus on the George Floyd protests.
 At an anti-lockdown protest in Las Vegas several days earlier, they told a confidential informant that they intended to incite violence at a Floyd protest, by using an explosion "to hopefully create civil unrest and rioting throughout Las Vegas."
 They were arrested when they were found filling canisters with gasoline and creating Molotov cocktails on their way to such a protest on May 30, and each was charged with the federal crimes of conspiracy to damage and destroy by fire and explosive, and possession of unregistered firearms.
 They were also accused in state court of felony conspiracy, terrorism, and possession of explosives.
 The men pleaded not guilty to the state and federal charges.
 Each of the three men had ties to the military: one was a Navy veteran, another was an Army reservist, and the third was an Air Force veteran.
 The trio's cases were still pending as of 2022, with their trials being delayed due to COVID-19 and at the request of their lawyers.

 Two men were arrested in Richland County, South Carolina on June 5, 2020, for attempting to incite a riot at a Floyd protest.
 Police believe the men are affiliated with the boogaloo movement.
 Both men were wearing Hawaiian shirts when they were arrested; one also had boogaloo patches and a flag; the other had two pistols and two long guns.

-In June 2020, federal authorities arrested a Lancaster, Texas personal trainer, Philip Russell Archibald, with ties to the boogaloo movement.
+In June 2020, federal authorities arrested personal trainer Philip Russell Archibald from Lancaster, Texas, with ties to the boogaloo movement.
 Archibald was arrested on charges of operating a steroid trafficking ring and during a search of his home, police found steroids and firearms.
 He had previously posted on social media about using "guerrilla warfare" against members of the National Guard deployed at the Floyd protests, committing violence against looters, and "hunting Antifa".
 In 2021, Archibald pleaded guilty to drug-distribution conspiracy offenses, as well as gun offenses.